Heat Transfer

 Radiation

-radiation-heat-transferIn this process, heat is transferred by electromagnetic waves – also known as light.
+radiation-heat-transferIn this process, heat is transferred by electromagnetic waves – also known as Light.
 This process doesn’t depend on any medium or material to transfer the heat.
 Instead, the radiations travel through space or air to transfer the heat.

 The heat is transferred to objects that absorb the radiation.
 As a result, their temperature increases.
-For example, the Sun transfer the heat energy as radiations that heats-up our Earth.
+For example, the Sun transfer the heat Energy as radiations that heats-up our Earth.
 Furthermore, the reflecting objects like mirrors can’t completely absorb the radiations.
 So, their temperature doesn’t increase.

 Facts